 In 2011, after the merger of OneCal with Shorebank Pacific to One PacificCoast Bank, Christine led the re-branding to build on the socially-responsible philosophies of both organizations, designed an integrated look to carry forward the branding equity of both banks, and created new messaging for “Beneficial Banking.”

 The bank has continued to grow through acquisitions and mergers and expand its reach.
 It was named by B Corp the Best in the World for 2014.
 In July, 2014, the Bank rebranded to Beneficial State Bank.
-Christine was not involved with creating that phase of branding but avidly supports their mission and success!

 Share the Spirit and Legacy of a Wine-making Family